 After the boat is exposed to the direct sunlight for a period of time, the color in the gelcoat tends to fade, dull or chalk.
 A heavier buffing is required to bring the gelcoat back to its original luster.
-For power cleaning, use a light cleaner such as Mirror Glaze #1.
+For power cleaning, use a light cleaner.
 To clean the boat by hand, use a heavier automotive cleaner.
 Before cleaning the surfaces, read the instructions given with the cleaner.
 After cleaning the surfaces, apply wax, and polish all fiberglass surfaces except the nonskid areas.